 A. Most cats living around apartment complexes are cats that were abandoned when their owners moved out.
 There may be feral cats and owned cats as well.
 But, they must be TNRed.
 Most apartment managers will tolerate a few nuisance cats but when left to breed uncontrollably, two becomes twenty and then someone complains.
 Apartment complexes provide a good source of food for outdoor cats (tenants feeding, food in dumpsters, mice and rats) so removing these cats through catch and kill simply makes room for new cats to move in to enjoy the free food.
 This is called the vacuum effect.

 South County Cats does not have a physical shelter so we are unable to take stray or owner-surrendered cats.

 As our foster home capacity allows, we socialize feral kittens, spay or neuter them, then place them in loving homes.
 All of our cats are fostered at our homes in the Maple Valley area.

-Please contact the Seattle/King County Humane Society at 425-641-0080 if you have a cat you are unable to keep.
+Please contact the Seattle Humane at 425-641-0080 if you have a cat you are unable to keep.

 Low Cost Spay-Neuter Clinics

 Spaying or neutering is the solution to decreasing the euthanasia rate in local shelters.
 Please encourage your friends and family to spay or neuter their pets.